OCT-FPGA/OCT-Tutorials/cloudlab-setup/build-machines.md

 After updating your `~/.ssh/config`, connect to the build machine by running `ssh oct-build`.

-On the build machine, run the following command to start a VNC server instance (only if you selected remote desktop access when setting up the experiment).
+On the **build machine**, run the following command to start a VNC server instance (only if you selected remote desktop access when setting up the experiment).

 `vncserver -localhost no -geometry 1920x1080`